The Best SQLite Editor is the One in Your Editor

 No Subscription, No Problem

 SQLite Viewer PRO is a One-Time Purchase and grants you a Perpetual License.
 It works for as long as VS Code does.
-A monthly subscription is also available for short-term projects, or if your organization requires recurring payments.
+A monthly subscription is also available if your organization requires recurring payments.

 Orders are processed by our online reseller